QuantEcon/lecture-source-py/source/rst/calvo.rst

 optimal value function associated with it

-Guessing that :math:`J(x) = - x'Px` and substituting into the Bellman equation gives rise to the algebraic matrix Riccatti equation:
+Guessing that :math:`J(x) = - x'Px` and substituting into the Bellman equation gives rise to the algebraic matrix Riccati equation:

 .. math::  P = R + \beta A'PA - \beta^2 A'PB(Q + \beta B'PB)^{-1} B'PA